woonseah/pysketch/README.md

  * ```Pillow/PIL``` for the canvas, drawing tools, font and Tk interface
  * ```pynput``` for capturing inputs from mouse and keyboard
  * ```numpy``` for processing the input image to draw on the screen
+ * ```ctypes``` for getting the display screen size * **(platform-dependent, Windows only)**
  * ```pywin32``` for checking if sketch window is being focused* **(platform-dependent, Windows only)**

 Since this is a personal project, I wrote this without platform-cross-compatibility in mind or adding crazy amounts of error-handling.
-All I can say is that it works on my machine running Windows 10. 😅 If you need compatibility for operating systems other than Windows, you'll need to write your own implementation to check if the sketch window is being focused or not without using the `pywin32` module.
+All I can say is that it works on my machine running Windows 10. 😅 If you need compatibility for operating systems other than Windows, you'll need to write your own implementation without using the `pywin32` or the `ctypes` module.
 ## Usage
 Place the `pysketch.py` module somewhere where you can access from python and import from.
+(You'll also need a .ttf font file as default font or text drawing will not work correctly, change the code `_font_file: str = '<your-font-file>.ttf'`)

 Simply create a new python `.py` script following the template below and run your sketch.
-For more examples, check out the [`examples`](examples) folder.
+For examples, check out the [`examples`](examples) folder.
 ```python
 from pysketch import *